Application for Fall 2020 TA positions is now OPEN - click here to apply.

 Teaching Assistant: A Teaching Assistant (TA) assists in the instruction of an upper- or lower-division course at the University under the supervision of a faculty member.
 The TA primarily assists the faculty member in charge of the course by conducting discussion or laboratory sections that supplement faculty and by grading assignments and examinations.

-Qualifications: Currently enrolled as a UCSD full-time (12 units) Structural Engineering graduate student, or enrolled as a full time UCSD graduate student (12 units or more) and hold a B.S. degree in Structural Engineering.
+Qualifications: Structural Engineering Graduate Student currently enrolled as a UCSD full-time (12 units), or enrolled as a full time UCSD Graduate Student (12 units or more) and hold a B.S. degree in Structural Engineering.
 Students must also be in good academic standing.
+You must remain enrolled in at least 12 units all of the quarter to be hired as a 50% TA.
+You must be enrolled in at least 6 units to be hired as a 25% TA.

 Reader: Readers assist a course instructor by grading homework, papers, or exams and may also hold office hours to answer students’ questions about such assignments.

-Qualifications: Currently enrolled as a UCSD full-time student with junior standing in the major; 3.0 grade-point average and must have taken and received at least a “B” grade in the course or equivalent.
+Qualifications: Graduate Student currently enrolled as a UCSD full-time (12 units) or Undergraduate Student currently enrolled as a UCSD full-time student with junior standing in the major; 3.0 grade-point average and must have taken and received at least a “B” grade in the course or equivalent.

 Undergraduates must be registered full-time students, in Junior or Senior standing with an overall GPA of 3.0.